ExplosiveShotgun/ExplosiveShotgun/README.md

 ...right?

 Anyways, I have none!
-I code about as well as that one dictionary that sits in the your blog's backend that you don't use because you never ended up needing it.
+I code about as well as that one tuple that sits in your blog's backend that you don't use because you never ended up needing it.
 Hopefully, your dictionaries have some knowledge of python and html.
 Thankfully, that isn't really a major issue.
 In fact: